 Zoning Board of Appeals November 14, 2018.

-CITIZEN COMMENTARY: Marsha Petersen recommended a registered letter be sent to each property owner suggesting they begin working toward a contract that will take care of maintenance, snow plowing etc. for their road that would be in place within the next 3-5 years.
+CITIZEN COMMENTARY: Marsha Petersen recommended a registered letter be sent to each property owner on Michigan Trail suggesting they begin working toward a contract that will take care of maintenance, snow plowing etc. for their road that would be in place within the next 3-5 years.

 BOARD COMMENTARY: 1.
 Martel commented on a situation with the DEQ and critical dune permits.
 The DEQ is making a property owner in TLT re-apply for a permit for repair work on the shore when he does not have to.
 Once a permit is given you do not need to re-permit.
 2. Schultz reminded the Board of the MTA Chapter meeting next week, the 24th, with Cindy Dodge giving a presentation on cemeteries.
 Also, kudos to the Fire Department on completing their ISO review.
 3. Windiate commented about absentee voters and the November 6th election.
 4. Petersen is concerned about the delays moving toward ALS.